DiarmuidMalanaphy/Task-Manager/README.md

 # Diarmuid's GTD App

 This application is my implementation of the Getting Things Done (GTD) method, a task management system that helps you organize and prioritize tasks based on what you need to complete them.
-The app provides a cross-platform interface for easy access to your tasks.
-I've used a client-server model and a cloud service to give always available access.
+This application uses a client server model combined with a cloud service for access anywhere across different devices.

 ## Key Features
 - Cloud-based for constant availability